man-of-sbk/JS-ydkJS-acquired-knowledge/new-words.md

 * Magnitude: In mathematics, the magnitude or size of a mathematical object is a property which determines whether the object is larger or smaller than other objects of the same kind.
 * be tolerant of sth: willing to accept behaviour of sth.
 * either: 1 trong 2.
+* association: a group of people organized for a joint purpose.
+* workaround: a method for overcoming a problem or limitation in a program or system.
 *